gramedia-digital-nusantara/midtranspay/docs/index.rst

 Overview
 ========

-Vertranspay is a Python library for submitting requests to the http://veritrans.co.id payment gateway.
+Vertranspay is a Python client library for submitting requests to the http://veritrans.co.id payment gateway.

 The only dependency for this library is the `Python Requests`_ package